IAMconsortium/common-definitions/README.md

 4. Set [@danielhuppmann](https://github.com/danielhuppmann) and [@phackstock](https://github.com/phackstock)
    as reviewers (or mention them in the pull request text).
 5. Once everything is in order we will merge your pull request and your model will be registered.

+## Mapping of variables to legacy projects

+The variable codelists contain attributes to indicate that variables were renamed compared to earlier (legacy) projects.
+These attributes use lower-case spelling of the projects, and they can be used to create a renaming-mapping when transferring scenario data to the **common-definitions** variable list.

+There are also project-specific rename-mapping files in the [legacy](legacy) folder for cases where the variable attributes could not be used easily.

+For transferring the **SHAPE** project, use the variable attributes `shape` and `navigate`.

 ## Funding acknowledgement